-2018 Islamorada Sailfish Tournament
+2022 Islamorada Sailfish Tournament

 The Islamorada Sailfish Tournament is the first leg of the Florida Keys Gold Cup Sailfish Championship.
-The Last Dance is currently in the lead with 14 fish.
-Second place in the Gold Cup is the Caribsea with 12 releases and third is the Kalex with 10 releases.
-The next leg of the series is the Islamorada Fishing Club’s Sailfish Tournament on January 24th, 2019 and the champions will be crowned at the Cheeca Lodge Presidential Sailfish Tournament January 21st and 22nd 2023.“Whale Harbor served up another great event,” stated tournament director Dianne Harbaugh.
+The Trophy Hunter is currently in the lead with 4 fish.
+Second place in the Gold Cup is the Hillbilly Deluxe with 4 releases and third is the Remix with 4 releases.
+The next leg of the series is at the Islamorada Fishing Club’s Sailfish Tournament January 18th and the champions will be crowned at the Cheeca Lodge Presidential Sailfish Tournament January 21st and 22nd 2023.“Whale Harbor served up another great event,” stated tournament director Dianne Harbaugh.
 The Islamorada Sailfish Tournament is the primary fund raiser for the Islamorada Charter Boat Association.
 The Islamorada Sailfish Tournament will continue the fight to preserve and protect the fabulous fishing in the Florida Keys.